-Due to the physical restrictions imposed by dendrites and axons (\cite{rivera2014wiring}) and for energy efficiency, biological neural systems are ``parsimonious'' and can only afford to form a limited number of connections between neurons.
-Based on the neuron connectivity patterns, their activation patterns are often formed based on the principle of ``\textit{Cells that fire together wire together}'', which is known as \textbf{cell assembly theory}.
-It explains and relates to several characteristics and advantages of BNN architecture such as modularity (\cite{ peyrache2010principal}), efficiency, and generalizability, which are just the aspects where the current DNNs are usually struggling in (\cite{lecun2015deep}).
-To enjoy the architectural merit in BNNs and overcome the existing drawbacks of DNNs, we propose the Biologically-Enhanced Artificial Neuronal assembly (BEAN) regularization that ensures neurons that ``wire'' together with a high outgoing weight correlation also ``fire'' together with minimal pairwise co-activation divergence.
+Due to the physical restrictions imposed by dendrites and axons [\cite{rivera2014wiring}] and for energy efficiency, biological neural systems are ``parsimonious'' and can only afford to form a limited number of connections between neurons.
+The neuron connectivity patterns of BNNs are intertwined with their activation patterns based on the principle of ``\textit{Cells that fire together wire together}'', which is known as \textbf{cell assembly theory}.
+It explains and relates to several characteristics and advantages of BNN architecture such as modularity [\cite{peyrache2010principal}], efficiency, and generalizability, that are just the aspects in which the current DNNs are usually struggling [\cite{lecun2015deep}].
+To take advantage of the beneficial architectural features in BNNs and overcome the existing drawbacks of DNNs, we propose the Biologically-Enhanced Artificial Neuronal assembly (BEAN) regularization.
+BEAN ensures neurons which “wire” together with a high outgoing weight correlation also “fire” together with small divergence in terms of their activation patterns.

 An example of the artificial neuronal assembly achieved by our method can be seen in Figure \ref{fig:1}(d).
 The regularization is formulated as follows:

-where the term $A^{(l)}_{i,j}$ is for characterizing the wiring (i.e., the higher the stronger) while the term $d(H^{(l)}_{s,i},H^{(l)}_{s,j}) $ is for modeling the divergence of firing patterns (i.e.,g the higher the more different).
-Thus, by multiplying these two functions, we are penalizing those neurons with strong connectivity while having high divergence in terms of their activation, which is biologically plausible and echoes the cell assembly theory. $S$ is the total number of input samples while $N_l$ is the total number of hidden neurons in Layer $l$.
+where $L_c$ is the regularization loss; the term $A^{(l)}_{i,j}$ characterizes the wiring strength (the higher value, the stronger connection) between two neurons $i$ and $j$ within layer $l$; the term $d(H^{(l)}_{s,i},H^{(l)}_{s,j})$ models the divergence of firing patterns (the higher value, the more different the firing) between two neurons $i$ and $j$ on input sample $s$.
+Thus, by multiplying these two functions, we penalize those neurons with strong connectivity but high activation divergence, in line with the principles of cell assembly theory. $S$ is the total number of input samples while $N_l$ is the total number of hidden neurons in layer $l$.